Alabama Butterfly Atlas

 ID Tip: Background color may be yellow or black, but black stripes are visible, especially on under surface.

-Eastern Tiger Swallowtails are among Alabama’s most common and familiar butterflies.
-They fly throughout the state and are on the wing spring, summer, and fall.
-The first brood emerges early in the spring, and female-seeking males are common sights as they search by soaring up, over, and through trees.
-They are also frequent members of “puddle clubs”, where they congregate to sip salts from roads and stream banks.
+Eastern Tiger Swallowtails are among Alabama’s most familiar and easily recognized butterflies.
+The first brood emerges early in the spring, and at least one more follows.
+Female-seeking males are familiar sights as they soar up, over, and through trees in their search for mates.
+They are also frequent members of “puddle clubs," congregating to sip salts from roads and stream banks.

 Eastern Tiger Swallowtail is Alabama’s official state butterfly.
 Mallieve Breeding, Selma’s beloved “Butterfly Lady” led the effort to convince the state legislature to choose Eastern Tiger Swallowtail rather than the Monarch.
 She declared that Monarchs only passed through Alabama on their way to somewhere else, while Eastern Tigers choose to live here.
+They fly throughout the eastern United States and are on the wing spring, summer, and fall.

 Distribution and Abundance